Skip Header

 There are several ways you can take money out of your pension, depending on what you need and what you’re planning to do in retirement:

 2. Take less than the tax-free allowance – if you don’t need all your tax-free cash, you don’t have to take it all at once.
 Just withdraw as much as you want and whatever is left can be taken later.
-If your savings rise in value, this could mean you could take a larger total amount tax-free.
+If your pension savings rise in value, this could mean you could take a larger total amount tax-free.

-3. Take more than the tax-free allowance – you can take as much out of your pension as you want, all the way up to its total value.
+3. Take more than the tax-free allowance – you can take as much out of your pension savings as you want, all the way up to its total value.
 Just remember that anything over the tax-free allowance will be subject to tax, as if you had earned it from a job.

 A couple of questions to ask yourself first